 Compromises are problematic as well for decisions between two sides of yourself, like between what you feel you should do and what you really want.
 If you love two different potential partners, taking have of one and half of the other surely will not work.

 By contrast, win-win collaborative conflict resolution leaves all participants feeling great.
-Skills for finding win-win solutions to differences enable folks to emerge from disagreements with both partners feeling like the agreed-upon plan of action is as at least as good and often even better than what they initially thought they wanted to do.
-That's true for conflicts at home, and for resolving differences in work situations as well.
+Skills for finding win-win solutions to differences enable folks to emerge from disagreements with all participants feeling like the agreed-upon plan of action is as at least as good and maybe even better than what they initially thought they wanted to do.
+That's true for conflicts at home, for resolving differences in work or social situations, and even for personal decision-making inner struggles when you feel torn between options.

 Here's a quick win-win problem-solving example.